 At The Meadows Center for Opportunity, our commitment to the community extends beyond providing employment opportunities and training for developmentally disabled adults and offering high-quality, secure data destruction to our customers.
 We believe that part of our mission is to practice responsible disposal methods that protect and preserve the environment.

-We completely recycled destroyed paper documents.
-When the paper is shredded, it is baled into bales weighing approximately 1,500-1,800 pounds.
-These bales are sent to facilities around the nation to be reduced to pulp and used to produce recycled home paper goods.
+We completely recycle destroyed paper documents.
+When the paper is shredded, it is compressed into bales weighing approximately 1,500-1,800 pounds.
+We ship over 4 million pounds annually to domestic mills to be reduced to pulp and used to produce recycled home paper goods.

 How do our recycling efforts benefit the environment?

 For each ton of paper we shred and recycle, between 17 and 31 trees are preserved.
 However, the benefits of recycling extend beyond the conservation of trees.
 Producing recycled paper is more energy efficient, requires fewer chemicals, and creates fewer pollutants than producing paper from wood fiber.